-Corners have been cut, but is is priced accordingly.
+Corners have been cut, but they are priced accordingly.
 They use flatlock stitching which while durable is far from watertight.
-For a cheap pair of booties like the Zcco which are going to spend most of the time out of the water it is fine, but it is something I do not want to see at a higher price point.
+For a cheap pair of booties like the Zcco which are going to spend most of the time out of the water, this is fine, but it is something I do not want to see at a higher price point.

-Zcco socks are usually available in both 3mm or 5mm.
-Currently only the 3mm seems to be available.
+Zcco socks are usually available in both 3mm and 5mm.
+Currently, only the 3mm seems to be available.

 Seac Anatomic Neoprene Socks

 - Warm, watertight sock